kofigumbs/coding/content/real-world-tips/function-types.md

 ---

-In Elm, **functions are values**, and as we already know: all values have types.
+In Elm, **functions are values**, and as we already know, all values have types.
-In Excel, you cannot treat data and functions as the same type of thing.
-Elm does not make that distinction, so functions have types.
+We use `->` to write function types.
+`plusOne : number -> String` means that "`plusOne` takes a number argument and returns a String".

 Generally, we write out the types of our functions to describe meaning and intent.
 All type annotations are optional in Elm, but if you make a mistake, the error messages are much nicer if you've used them.

-We use `->` to write function types.
-`plusOne : number -> String` means that "`plusOne` takes a number argument and returns a String".

 > ⭐️ **Try** fixing the error in this example.
 >